Where does bacteria come from and what can be done?

 Be an H2O Hero

 Maintain your system by having it pumped and inspected every 2 to 3 years.
 This can prevent costly repairs.
-See our Maintain Your Septic page for more detailed information and service providers.
+See Maintain Your Septic System for more detailed information, service providers and resources.

 In addition, run rainwater gutters and sump pumps onto the lawn, away from your house.
 Avoid connecting them to your septic system.